101 – King’s University College at Western University

 King’s University College at Western University offers “the best of both worlds” – big opportunities with a small community feel.

-The quality of education at King’s stands second to none.
-Degree programs are available in areas such as Global Commerce, Management, Finance, Accounting, Social Sciences, Arts, Catholic Studies for Teachers, Disability Studies, Thanatology, Childhood and Social Institutions, Social Justice and Peace Studies, and Social Work, as well as a Master’s degree in Social Work.
-Renowned as a centre of teaching excellence, King’s has received top grades from national student surveys on the quality of teaching and student/faculty interactions.
-With a student-to-faculty ratio of 19 to 1, students are able to request more one-on-one time with professors.
+Renowned as a centre of teaching excellence, we have received top grades from national student surveys on the quality of teaching and student/faculty interactions.
+With a student-to-faculty ratio of 19:1, students can request more one-on-one time with professors.

-As a community that values personal connections while maintaining a high standard of academic excellence, King’s absolutely offers “the best of both worlds”.
+As a community that values personal connections while maintaining a high standard of academic excellence, we absolutely offer “the best of both worlds”.

 We offer a range of degree programs: